- Packet loss is a naturally occurring phenomenon in networking and happens whenever one or more data packets never make it to their destination.

 It might not seem important at first, but you can’t locate a packet leak on your connection without knowing which hop is, in fact, leaking packets.

-- Connect to a fast server of your choice (choose a low ping one)
+- Connect to a fast server of your choice (choose a low ping one or recommended location).

 However, that’s not the only thing a trustworthy VPN can achieve.
 It can also give you a much-needed boost of privacy, secure your connection, and even circumvent any geo-restrictions.